turgu1/esp32-oberon-compiler/doc/Users Guide.md

 ### Module In

-This module implements the [Oakwood Guidelines](http://www.edm2.com/index.php/The_Oakwood_Guidelines_for_Oberon-2_Compiler_Developers) `In` Module definition with some added/removed procedures.
-The procedure is using the UART0 serial port to receive data for the users's application.
+This module implements part of the [Oakwood Guidelines](http://www.edm2.com/index.php/The_Oakwood_Guidelines_for_Oberon-2_Compiler_Developers) `In` Module definition with some added/removed procedures.
+The procedure is using the ESP32 UART0 serial port to receive data for the users's application.
 By default, the connexion baud rate is set to 115K in the Open procedure called by the module initialization.
 This module, for now, uses active loops to synchronise with the *first in first out* (Fifo) input buffer.
 The Oakwood's `LongReal` and `LongInt` procedures are not available.
 The following procedures have been added:

 - `PROCEDURE SetBaudRate*(baudRate: INTEGER);` Changes baud rate according to the value passed as a parameter.
 The following usual baud rate are supplied as constants in the Out module: